re4ma/re4ma.js/README.md

   data-src="data/users.json">
 <re-peat>
 ```

+### HTML-file extension convention:

-Use *.html file names for entry points and *.htm for chunks
+Use *.html file names for HTML-pages and *.htm for chunks and modules

 ### Named Slots: